eniola-ajala/30DaysofLearning-Power-Platform/README.md

 The main page is accessible via https://aka.ms/30DLOnboardingRecap

 Power platform is a unified platform of low code tools that spans office 365, Azure, Dynamics 365 and standalone applications.

+# Day 01
+### Introduction to power platform
+Power platform is a unified platform of low code tools that spans office 365, Azure, Dynamics 365 and standalone applications.
 The 5 applications in power platform are Power Automate, Power BI, Power Pages, Virtual Agents, Power Apps.

-# Day 01
  ### Power Apps:
 Power Apps are used to create web and mobile applications without writing any code.